callnow

 Step 4: Choose the Name of the Account

-From the Pay to the Order menu, choose the name of the bank.
+• In the Pay to the Order field, select the name of the bank or lender associated with the loan.

-• From the second line, choose the interest expense account.
-Then, enter the payment for the loan interest.
+• On the second line, select your interest expense account and enter the payment amount for the loan interest.

 Step 6: Memorize the Check

-Remember to check if you wish QuickBooks to enter the payment automatically at regular intervals.
+If you want QuickBooks to enter this payment at regular intervals automatically:

 How to Record Loan Payable in QuickBooks Online?